Read time 7 minutes

 - Delegate Access and Assign Ownerships from Exiting User to the New User

-It is important to assign ownership and delegates of emails, Google Docs, Calendars, and Groups under the exiting user to the new user on the same role.
+Assigning ownership and delegates for emails, Google Docs, Calendars, and Groups from the previous user to the new user in the same role is a crucial task.

-The new user can be made a delegate to the exiting G Suite user account to send/receive emails until the account is suspended or deleted.
+A new user can be designated as a delegate for an existing G Suite user account, granting them the ability to send and receive emails on behalf of that account until it is either suspended or deleted.
 To assign the delegation, refer to Gmail Mail Settings delegation instructions.